-McCain to remain in Arizona as Senate moves toward healthcare vote
+Senate delays healthcare vote as McCain recovers from surgery

 McCain's surgeons removed the clot during a minimally invasive craniotomy through an incision in the 80-year-old lawmaker's eyebrow.
 Tissue pathology reports would be available within the next several days.

-"Thanks to @MayoClinic for its excellent care -- I appreciate your support & look forward to getting back to work!," McCain, who chairs the Senate Armed Services Committee, said in a tweet late on Saturday.
+"Thanks to @MayoClinic for its excellent care -- I appreciate your support & look forward to getting back to work!"
+McCain, who chairs the Senate Armed Services Committee, said on social network Twitter late on Saturday.